-1-day suspension recommended in Ohio officer head-kick case
+Union: Discipline not necessary in Ohio police kick case

-COLUMBUS, Ohio (AP) — An Ohio police chief has recommended a one-day suspension for an officer who subdued a restrained suspect in a way that appeared to show him kicking the suspect in the head.
+COLUMBUS, Ohio (AP) — A union official is criticizing an Ohio police chief’s proposed 24-hour suspension for an officer who subdued a restrained suspect in a way that appeared to show him kicking the suspect in the head.

-The proposed discipline by Columbus police chief Kim Jacobs against officer Zachary Rosen was made public Wednesday.
+The recommendation by Columbus police chief Kim Jacobs against officer Zachary Rosen was made public Wednesday.
+The 24-hour suspension would amount to three shifts.

-The city’s Public Safety director can follow the recommendation, impose his own or determine no discipline is warranted.

-A video taken April 8 shows a Columbus officer restraining a prone man in the process of handcuffing him, when a second officer identified as Rosen arrives and appears to kick him in the head.
+Jason Pappas is head of the Fraternal Order of Police chapter that represents Rosen.
+He says the union disagrees that any discipline is required.

+Pappas notes that a sergeant, lieutenant and commander all cleared Rosen before a deputy chief found fault with the officer.

 Most Read Stories

-Note: This story has been corrected to show that the chief recommended a 24-hour suspension, not a one-day suspension.